undextrois/lru/README.md

 ## Overview

-The `LRUCache` class implements a Least Recently Used (LRU) cache in Java.
+The `LRUCache` class implements a Least Recently Used (LRU) cache in Javascript.
 This cache stores a fixed number of key-value pairs and evicts the least recently accessed item when the cache reaches its capacity.
 It is designed to be thread-safe, allowing concurrent access from multiple threads.

 ## Features